nikitavoloboev/data/docs/programming/concurrency.md

 # Concurrency

 Concurrency is the composition of independently executing computations.
+[Real-Time Interrupt-driven Concurrency](https://rtic.rs/1/book/en/) is a great read.

 ## Notes